MatthewLi-UW/MatthewLi-UW/README.md

 Hi there! 👋

-I'm a **CS/BBA student at the University of Waterloo**, passionate about cutting edge AI technology.
+I'm a **CS/BBA student at the University of Waterloo**, passionate about software development and cutting edge AI technology.

 ## 🌐 Learn More